-The final selection of SUDs is outwith the scope of this document and is dependent on feedback from consultation from SEPA and Scottish Water.
+The SUDS strategy is approved in the Planning Permission in Principle and each developer should come forward with details that comply with the overall SUDS Strategy.
+The final design of SUDs is outwith the scope of this document and is dependent on feedback from consultation from SEPA and Scottish Water.